hazelcast/hazelcast/README.md

 Please note that `10.0.*.*` value depends on your CIDR block definition.
 If more than one `subnet` or `custom VPC` is used for cluster, it should be checked that `container instances` within cluster have newtork connectivity or have `tracepath` to each other.

-### Configuring AWS Discovery using Discovery SPI for Hazelcast Client
+### Configuring Hazelcast Client with Discovery SPI

 - Add the *hazelcast-aws.jar* dependency to your project.
 The hazelcast-aws plugin does not depend on any other third party modules.
 - Enable Discovery SPI by adding "hazelcast.discovery.enabled" property to your config.